Terms of Service

 12.4 Suspension

-We may suspend, in whole or in part, access to the Service immediately on written notice if: (a) we reasonably suspect a breach of clause 8 or a security threat to the Service; (b) we are required to do so by law; (c) Fees are overdue under clause 5.3; or (d) the Customer’s use poses a material risk to us, our other customers or the Service.
-We will lift the suspension as soon as the cause has been resolved.
+We may suspend, in whole or in part, access to the Service immediately on written notice if: (a) we reasonably suspect a breach of clause 8 or a security threat to the Service; (b) we are required to do so by law; (c) Fees are overdue under clause 5.7; or (d) the Customer’s use poses a material risk to us, our other customers or the Service.
+We will limit any suspension to what is reasonably necessary and will lift it as soon as the cause has been resolved.

 12.5 Effect of termination — data export and deletion